ModelOriented/forester/README.md

 ### tinytex

-The tinytex is required for creating a report from `report()` function.
+The tinytex is required for creating a report from the `report()` function.

 ``` r
 install.packages('tinytex')